Forty year old Wisconsin

 six-year-old Theodore Hughes Oakey (1897-1964) and

 five-year-old Alfred John Oakey Jr. (1898-1981),

-The doctor took his two older children, thirteen-year-old Frances Lucile (b.1890) and eleven-year-old Marion
+remained at home while Alfred took his daughters, thirteen-year-old Frances Lucile (b.1890) and eleven-year-old Marion

 Dr. Oakey's body was found at

 Jordan's funeral home.
 The receiving location of his

 daughters' bodies was not reported.
 The bodies of all three Oakeys

 were identified by Dr. Don L. Phillips, a dentist

 with offices two doors from Alfred's.